ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 ## Terminology

-A JSON document is logically a tree of nodes with the document as the root node of the tree.
+A JSON value is logically a tree of nodes.

 Each node holds a JSON value (as defined by {{RFC8259}}) of one of the types object, array, number, string, or one of the literals `true`,